twosigma/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

   caps osd = "allow *"
 ```

 From the key value, we will create a secret.
 We must create the Ceph admin Secret in the namespace defined in our `StorageClass`.
-In this example we set the namespace to `kube-system`.
+In this example we've set the namespace to `kube-system`.

 ```
-$ kubectl create secret generic ceph-secret-admin --from-literal=key='AQBfxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx==' --namespace=kube-system
+$ kubectl create secret generic ceph-secret-admin --from-literal=key='AQBfxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx==' --namespace=kube-system --type=kubernetes.io/rbd
 ```

 Now modify `examples/experimental/persistent-volume-provisioning/rbd/rbd-storage-class.yaml` to reflect your environment, particularly the `monitors` field.
 We are now ready to create our RBD Storage Class: